-Okay here goes: I dated a man for about 2.5 years with 3 break ups in between.
-Each break up was for about a month and I was the one doing the breaking up.
+Okay here goes: I dated a man for about 2.5 years with 3 break-ups in between.
+Each break-up was for about a month and I was the one doing the breaking up.
 Each time it was because I didn't feel like he was treating me with respect.
-We'd argue alot and say terrible things to each other.
-I also felt number 10 on his priority list after friends, golf etc. Although I must say when we had a good time together it was awesome.
+We'd argue a lot and say terrible things to each other.
+I also felt number like 10 on his priority list after friends, golf etc. Although I must say, when we had a good time together it was awesome.
 So the pattern was: I'd break up with him, he'd call me numerous times, I would finally agree to see him and he'd say everything right to get me back.
-I would believe him and seeing him is a great weakness for me.
-Well within a month or two the pattern would start again, hence another break up.
+I would believe him - and seeing him made me weak.
+Within a month or two his pattern would start again, leading to another break up.

 I am sorry you are in so much pain.
 Yes this is an addictive relationship.
 I think you said it all when you felt like you had to write him a letter so he wouldn't interrupt.
 The letter though was to let him know how much you needed respect.
 It is not respectful to interrupt and that alone tells you that you are not going to get what you want from this relationship.
 That is why you have broken up with him so many times.
 It sounds as if you know better, but your feelings of wanting override your good judgment.
 Therefore, the need is too great and that defines this as an addictive relationship.
 Addictive love is desperate love.
 It is possessive love and it is controlling love.
 In a real sense it is not real love at all, but simply self-love.
 It is extremely common and often the norm for young relationships, but not exclusive to any age.
 It is often portrayed as romantic in movies and songs and therefore we shouldn't be surprised by how common it is.